 Comment.
-The phrase, "incluses charges equivalent to rent," refers to all obligations the lessee undertakes in exchange for use of the leased property.
-For example, if the defaulting lessee had promised to pay the taxos on the leased property and the lessor could not relet the property under a lease either containing such a provision or providing sufficient additional rental to cover the accruing taxes, the loss of the defaulting lessee's assumption of the tax obligation would be included in the damages the lessor is entitled to recover under Section 1951.2.
+Subdivision (a), defining "rent" to include "charges equivalent to rent," makes it clear that rent includes all the obligations the lessee undertakes in exchange for use of the leased property.
+For example, if the defaulting lessee had promised to pay the taxes on the leased property and the lessor could not relet the property under a lease either containing such a provision or providing sufficient additional rental to cover the accruing taxes, the loss of the defaulting lessee's assumption of the tax obligation would be included in the damages the lessor is entitled to recover under Section 1951.2.
 The same would be true where the lease imposes on the lessee the obligation to provide fire, earthquake, or liability insurance.